 The most widely accepted hypothesis for the pathophysiology of endometriosis is that endometrial cells are transported from the uterine cavity during menstruation and subsequently become implanted at ectopic sites.
 Retrograde flow of menstrual tissue through the fallopian tubes is common and could transport endometrial cells intra-abdominally; the lymphatic or circulatory system could transport endometrial cells to distant sites (eg, the pleural cavity).

 Another hypothesis is coelomic metaplasia: Coelomic epithelium is transformed into endometrium-like glands.

-Microscopically, endometriotic implants consist of glands and stroma identical to intrauterine endometrium.
-These tissues contain estrogen and progesterone receptors and thus usually grow, differentiate, and bleed in response to changes in hormone levels during the menstrual cycle; also, these tissues can produce estrogen and prostaglandins.
-Implants may become self-sustaining or regress, as may occur during pregnancy (probably because of progesterone levels are high).
+Microscopically, endometriotic implants consist of glands and stroma histologically identical to intrauterine endometrium.
+These tissues contain estrogen and progesterone receptors and thus usually grow, differentiate, and bleed in response to changes in hormone levels during the menstrual cycle; also, some endometriotic implants produce estrogen and prostaglandins.
+Implants may become self-sustaining or regress, as may occur during pregnancy (probably because progesterone levels are high).
 Ultimately, the implants cause inflammation and increase the number of activated macrophages and the production of proinflammatory cytokines.

 Increased incidence of luteinized unruptured ovarian follicle syndrome (trapped oocyte)

-Increased peritoneal prostaglandin production or peritoneal macrophage activity that may affect sperm and oocyte function
+Increased peritoneal prostaglandin production or peritoneal macrophage activity that may affect fertilization, sperm, and oocyte function

-Nonreceptive endometrium (because of progesterone resistance, luteal phase dysfunction, or other abnormalities)
+Nonreceptive endometrium (because of luteal phase dysfunction or other abnormalities)

 Symptoms can vary depending on location of implants.